-Access to basic services and housing
+7 Access to basic services and housing

 In terms of access to basic services - electricity, piped water and sanitation - white and Coloured communities already have near universal coverage.
-Therefore the question of equal access is broadly about including poorer African households on the periphery and extending services into informal settlements.
+Therefore, the question of equal access is broadly about including poorer African households on the periphery and extending services into informal settlements.
 Figure 5 shows that great strides have been made in extending access for African households since 1994.
-Nelson Mandela Bay now provides access to basic services for more than 90% of its population.
+Nelson Mandela Bay now provides access to basic services for more than 90 per cent of its population.
 Access to electricity is generally higher than to water and sanitation because electricity is simpler to install and does not require underground engineering works, which are costly and disruptive.

 Fulfilling the Constitutional right to adequate housing has been more challenging.
-The RDP housing programme, which provides free dwellings to those with low or no incomes, has made considerable strides in constructing approximately three million housing units to date.
-The proportion of households in urban areas who reported living in a state-subsidised/RDP house increased from 7.6% in 2002 to 28.5% in 2016.
-However, the rate of growth in housing need still outstrips supply, and the backlog is estimated to have grown to over 2.3 million, notwithstanding the sizeable national budget allocation (Turok, 2015).
-Very
+The Reconstruction and Development Programme (RDP), which provides free dwellings to those with low or no incomes, has made considerable strides in constructing approximately three million housing units to date.
+The proportion of households in urban areas who reported living in a state-subsidised/RDP house increased from 7.6 per cent in 2002, to 28.5 per cent in 2016.7 However, the rate of growth in housing need still outstrips supply, and it is estimated the backlog has grown to over 2.3 million, notwithstanding the sizeable national budget allocation (Turok 2015).
+What is very problematic is that the urgency to deliver RDP housing has resulted in sterile dormitory settlements on the urban periphery, where land is cheap and readily available, rather than strategically located investments in relation to the existing infrastructure and economic opportunities.
+The probability of finding work is diminished by a spatial mismatch between where people live and where jobs are located (Budlender and Royston 2016).
+Furthermore, the state's preoccupation with home ownership has resulted in the neglect of rental housing (GTAC 2016).
+Rental accommodation is widely regarded internationally as more suitable for well-located urban neighbourhoods, where density is important and land prices are relatively high.
+This type of housing is particularly suitable for young upwardly-mobile groups who want to access the labour market without making long-term commitments to specific properties and places.